Economy of the Cayman Islands: Sanctions and Anti-Money Laundering Act

 Under the UK Sanctions and Anti-Money Laundering Act of 2018, beneficial ownership of companies in British overseas territories such as the Cayman Islands must be publicly registered for disclosure by 31 December 2020.
 The Government of the Cayman Islands plans to challenge this law, arguing that it violates the Constitutional sovereignty granted to the islands.
 The British National Crime Agency said in September 2018 that the authorities in the Cayman Islands were not supplying information about the beneficial ownership of firms registered in the Cayman Islands.

+Other sectors

 Tourism

 Tourism is also a mainstay, accounting for about 70% of GDP and 75% of foreign currency earnings.
 The tourist industry is aimed at the luxury market and caters mainly to visitors from North America.
 Unspoiled beaches, duty-free shopping, scuba diving, and deep-sea fishing draw almost a million visitors to the islands each year.
 Due to the well-developed tourist industry, many citizens work in service jobs in that sector.